 Jailbreaking has a long history going back to pre-2008 when Apple didn’t have an AppStore.
 If you wanted “cool stuff” you had to look outside Apple or else, you were relegated to running everything over a browser.
-I know, right – yuck.
 Today, there are many reasons people jailbreak or root their mobile devices.
 Just philosophically gaining greater control over a personally owned device could be a driver.
-Increasing performance, tweaking the UI or expanding the places where they can download apps from, in the case of iOS, are all common motivations.
+Increasing performance, tweaking the UI or expanding the places where they can download apps from, just to name a few.

 For this attack to work, an attacker simply sends an SMS message with a link to malware to a targeted iPhone.
 If the iOS version is 9.3.4 or lower, it’s vulnerable, and if the user clicks on the link, the malware is automatically downloaded and installed.

 The malware jailbreaks the mobile device.
 It does this by taking advantage of three zero-day vulnerabilities.
-This allows the malware to gain access to information such as chat, mail, calendar and social media.
+This allows the malware to gain access to information such as chat, mail, calendar, and social media.
 It then sends the details to the attacker.
 Pegasus can even be used to turn on the mobile device’s microphone and eavesdrop on conversations.
-For a detailed report on Pegasus check out a great piece Michael Heller wrote for SearchSecurity, Pegasus iOS exploit uses three zero days to attack high-value targets.

-What I really like about Appdome’s approach to jailbreaking and rooting is that your app can be fused with a definable policy.
-We don’t do simple jailbreak detection and root detection.
+Appdome doesn’t do simple jailbreak detection and root detection.
 We offer you different options for response.
-Exiting the app upon jailbreak detection or root detection is one option, but since blocking all jailbroken or rooted devices isn’t practical in many situations, there are alternative options.
+Shutting down the app upon jailbreak detection or root detection is one option, but since blocking all jailbroken or rooted devices isn’t practical in many situations, there are alternative options.
 Instead of blocking, the user and or administrator can be notified upon detection.
 But your apps’ protection can go further than detecting and responding to jailbroken or rooted devices.

 When you select the features you would like to build into your app from Appdome, you can pick root detection in the case of Android or jailbreak detection in the case of iOS.
-You can even disallow your fused app from running if the user has enabled “Allow app install from unknown sources” on their mobile device.
+You can even disallow your Appdome-secured apps from running if the user has enabled “Allow app install from unknown sources” on their mobile device.